The start of the Suffolk County Marathon in Babylon Sunday.

 The start of the Suffolk County Marathon in Babylon Sunday.
 Credit: David Meisenholder

 Marathons "keep me organized.
-They keep me grounded, and it's a great opportunity to interact with an amazing community of people and runners," the third-year law student said over a celebratory lunch with friends at Whisky Down Diner in Farmingdale.
-"We all go through the same training, have the same injuries, the same struggles, so it's just kind of a good opportunity to push yourself to do something and connect with the awesome group of people."
+They keep me grounded and it's a great opportunity to interact with an amazing community of people and runners," he said over a celebratory lunch with friends at Whiskey Down Diner in Farmingdale.
+"We all go through the same training, have the same injuries, the same struggles, so it's a good opportunity to push yourself to do something and connect with this awesome group of people."

-"It meant the world to me to finally hit my goal and squeak in under three hours," said the 23-time marathon runner, and winner of the Long Island Marathon in May.
+"It meant the world to me to finally hit my goal and squeak in under three hours," said the 23-time marathon runner and winner of the Long Island Marathon in May.
 "It's a really proud feeling to know that you push your body to its limits for such a long distance, and I enjoy the solitude of a long race like that."

 Even in the hustle and bustle of early morning race preparations, veteran Chad Lennon, 44, stood out from the crowd.
 The Suffolk County legislator, clad in military fatigue trousers and boots, carried an American flag so large that he was dwarfed by comparison.

-Lennon, who represents the 6th district, ran the 10k with a 22-pound weighted vest — one pound to represent, on average, each veteran who takes their own life per day, he said.
+Lennon, who represents the 6th District, ran the 10k with a 22-pound weighted vest — one pound to represent, on average, each veteran who takes their own life per day, he said.

 "The best thing to do is keep on moving, keep my head up and work hard," he said.